Coaching Certification Programs

 We’ve had the pleasure of training youth coaches for:

-- 3 courses (self-study and Zoom) for youth-serving adults who want to add the coaching skillset to do deeper well-being work 1:1 or in groups
+- For youth-serving adults who want to add the coaching skillset to do deeper well-being work 1:1 or in groups

 - 36 hours of training, including practicum and supervision.
-Typical time to complete is 14 weeks, including 7 weeks of live training.
+Typically 14 weeks, with 7 weeks of live training

-- Trainees earn the Certified Youth Well-being Coach designation
+- Earn the Certified Youth Well-Being Coach designation

 Certified Youth Resilience Coach

 - 76 hours of training, including practicum, supervision, and ICF mentor coaching.
-Typical time to complete is 25 weeks, including 22 weeks of live training.
+Typically 25 weeks, with 22 weeks of live training

-- Trainees earn the Certified Youth Well-being Coach and Certified Youth Resilience Coach designation
+- Earn the Certified Youth Well-Being Coach and Certified Youth Resilience Coach designations

 Certified Youth Behavioral Health Coach